 Separating the plantlets too soon from the parent increases the chance that the young plant won’t be able to support itself during the early stages of growth.

-Waiting until the roots on the plantlet grow to at least 5mm in length before planting will allow the plant to adapt to its new surroundings quicker.
+Wait until the roots on the spider plant baby grows to at least 5mm in length before potting it up will allow the plant to adapt to its new surroundings quicker.

-Although having said that it’s likely that when growing in a natural habitat the plantlet will begin to develop its root system rapidly as soon as the node comes into contact with a suitable growing medium.
+Having said the plantlet will begin to develop its root system rapidly as soon as the node comes into contact with a suitable growing medium, so don’t fret over the exact length of the

 1. Pot the plantlet whilst it remains attached to the parent plant

 The ideal method is to plant a spider plant baby so that it mimics nature by potting into soil whilst it remains attached to the parent plant.
-This is a safe way to ensure that the young plantlet is able to grow on quickly to the point where it can support itself.
+This is the safest and quickest way to ensure that the young plant can grow to the point where it can support itself.

 After a few weeks new leaves will begin to appear and at that point the runner stem can be cut to make the plantlet fully independent.